nnaumenko/metaf/docs/sphinx/reference.rst

 		.. cpp:function:: Pressure difference() const

-			:returns: Absolute value of atmospheric pressure change for the last 3 hours.
+			:returns: Absolute value of atmospheric pressure change for the last 3 hours or emply ``std::optional`` if pressure is not reported.

 	**Validating**